johnymephisto/TimeTableGeneration-GA/README.md

 *********************************************************************************************************

-Run mainGUI.py to start the program
+Run MainGUI.py to start the program

-The MainGUI.py is the main interface program
+MainGUI.py is the main interface program

 username = root
 password = root